The Crump Theatre: Hege and Company remodel, 1920–1934

-The Rembusch remodel, 1934 - 1935
+Rembusch remodel, 1934–1935

 By 1929, the Crump Theatre was under lease to F. J. Rembusch Enterprises out of Shelbyville, Indiana.
 Frank Rembusch came to Columbus between 1918 and 1920 and bought the Crystal Theatre, 416 Fifth Street, renaming it the American.
-On 1 April 1923, he leased the Crump Theatre from the Crump heirs.
+On April 1, 1923, he leased the Crump Theatre from the Crump heirs.
 With the advent of movies offering synchronized sound in 1929, in March of that same year, Rembusch installed new Moviephone equipment.
-The first all talking movies were shown at the Crump on 11 March 1929 ("Redskin," starring Richard Dix, and "That Party In Person," starring Eddie Cantor).
+The first all talking movies were shown at the Crump on March 11, 1929 (Redskin, starring Richard Dix, and That Party In Person, starring Eddie Cantor).

-On 30 December 1931, the Crump heirs sold the theater to Louis Holwager of Madison, Indiana for $50,000.
+On December 30, 1931, the Crump heirs sold the theater to Louis Holwager of Madison, Indiana for $50,000.
 It was Holwager's Grand Opera House in Madison, Indiana, that John Crump had used as a model for his theater.
 There was talk of another major renovation, but nothing transpired.
-On 7 February 1934, the Crump's lease fell to Truman Rembusch's Syndicated Theaters (Frank Rembusch's son).
+On February 7, 1934, the Crump's lease fell to Truman Rembusch's Syndicated Theaters (Frank Rembusch's son).
 One week after the lease change, the second renovation commenced.
 At the top of the list was a new sound system.
 Less than one week after the lease was signed, a new RCA high-fidelity sound system and a new Vocalite movie screen were installed.
 The old acoustic panels were removed and replaced with an acoustic tile product called Nu-wood.

 This second remodel took five months.
 All of the work was contained to the interior, and the Crump remained open during most of the work.
 More comfortable seating was added on the main floor and balcony.
 All aisle seats now provided lighting.
 New carpeting was laid in the Lobby.
 The air conditioning system was updated.
 The bottom half of the interior Lobby walls were lined with black glass tiles incorporating aluminum frames for displaying one sheet movie posters.
-All remodel work was completed by 13 July 1934.
+All remodel work was completed by July 13, 1934.

 With the interior remodel work completed, Truman Rembusch turned his attention to the Third Street facade.
-Before any work commenced, however, on 6 November 1934, a contest was announced to change the name of the theater.
+Before any work commenced, however, on November 6, 1934, a contest was announced to change the name of the theater.
 Rules were simple: write the new name of the theater on a piece of paper and turn it in to management.
 First Place winner would be paid $25.
 Second Place winner would receive $15.
 Third and Fourth Place winners would receive $5.
 More than one thousand entries were submitted.

-On 14 November 1934, the winners of the contest were announced to a packed auditorium.
-Louis Holwager, Truman Rembusch, and C. E. Rogers (Crump Theatre manager) were present, along with the panel of judges, consisting of Mrs. Philip R. Long, Mrs. Mary O’Bryan, Mayor H. Karl Volland, mayor-elect John L. Hosea and Walther E. Simmen.
+On November 14, 1934, the winners of the contest were announced to a packed auditorium.
+Louis Holwager, Truman Rembusch, and C. E. Rogers (Crump Theatre manager) were present, along with the panel of judges, consisting of Mrs. Philip R. Long, Mrs. Mary O'Bryan, Mayor H. Karl Volland, mayor-elect John L. Hosea and Walther E. Simmen.
 The winners were: